 But as Mark Twain so eloquently stated, “The reports of my death are premature.”
-And ss it turns out, Twain proudly reinforces the notion that branding is alive and well.
+And as it turns out, Twain proudly reinforces the notion that branding is alive and well.

-So the first step in working branding is understanding brand as it is today.
-Brand is not a product or service.
+So the first step in working branding is understanding the brand as it is today.
+The brand is not a product or service.
 It is not sandy beaches, crystal clear water, or snow-capped mountains.

-But brand is the expectation that the consumer brings to the destination or resort.
-You see, Brand belongs to the customer not the destination.
+But a brand is the expectation that the consumer brings to the destination or resort.
+You see, the Brand belongs to the customer, not the destination.